Gosunet/KrepesMultiPlatform/README.md

 This is a sample project to show an implementation of a Kotlin Multiplatform library with Compose.

 The purpose is to share a "business" module to get and transform crepe recipes.
-Then used the module in an Android, iOS native app and Desktop app (web app soon).
+Then used the module in an Android, iOS, Desktop and web app.

 🚧 Work in progress 🚧